MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 ### Monitor facility

-The facility manager can monitor and assesses the current status of their facilities by reviewing the facility’s associated dashboard, details, checklist, and transitions.
+The facility manager can monitor and assesses the current status of their facilities by reviewing the facility's associated dashboard, details, checklist, and transitions.
 To monitor a facility.

 1. Select **Facility** from  the left pane to see the list of facilities.
 The default view, My Facilities, shows only your facilities.
 When switching view, you can see either all active or inactive facilities.